jon-jacky/Piety/editors/edsel.md

 mark, then type *^Q* again to return the cursor to dot, after the end of the region.

-In command mode, the text region is indicated by the *[* character and can prefix any command.
+In command mode, the text region is selected by the *[* character and can prefix any command.
 For example, *[p* prints all the lines in the region.
 You can select the region in display editing mode, then apply any *ed.py* command to that region by typing *^X*, then